IBE160/SG-Gruppe-3-Kun/docs/epics.md

 And these sources are displayed clearly (e.g., as clickable links) below the chatbot's answer.

 **Prerequisites:** Story 2.3, Story 2.4
 **Technical Notes:** The RAG pipeline should be configured to return source metadata along with the generated answer.
+The links should be displayed at the bottom of the chat bubble with a "Source:" label, as shown in `ux-showcase.html`.

 ## Epic 3: User Context & Personalization